Zoe Tay Shares Why She Instilled a Sense of Charity in Her Sons From Young

 “But it’s really the last resort.”

-Seeing that her eldest son, Brayden, had passed his PSLE with flying colours last year with a score above 270 and achieved an A* for all of his subjects, her efforts have indeed paid off.
+Seeing that her eldest son, Brayden, had passed his PSLE with flying colours in 2017 with a score above 270 and achieved an A* for all of his subjects, her efforts have indeed paid off.

 Sometimes, parents have got to do what they have to do.